Moduli spaces of Ulrich bundles on the Fano 3-fold $V_5$

-When we have a quiver $\Gamma$, we have an associated path algebra $\CC \Gamma$ and it is well-known that there is a natural equivalence between the category of quiver representaions and the category of $\CC \Gamma$-modules.
-The following result is also well-known and see \cite{CB} for more details.
+When we have a quiver $\Gamma$, we also have an associated path algebra $\CC \Gamma$ and it is well-known that there is a natural equivalence between the category of quiver representations and the category of $\CC \Gamma$-modules.
+The following result is also well-known (see \cite{CB} for more details).